Real Option Pricing using Quantum Computers: Conclusions

 \section{Conclusions}

+In this article, we have presented a novel proposals to leverage quantum computers for derivative pricing.
+This proposal combines the direct encoding protocol with the mRQAE algorithm to price derivative products with negative payoffs without the need of separating the payoff function into positive and negative codomains, as it is mandatory in the standard QAMC algorithm to obtain correct prices.
+Moreover, we have performed several experiments to validate our methodology and showed that the new methodology is competitive in terms of “speed” with the current standards.\\

+The direct encoding introduces an alternative way to perform QAMC.
+It is somehow more natural than its predecessors, since we directly work with the payoffs and not with their square roots.
+However, in order to obtain the most of it we need to combine it with algorithms such as the mRQAE.
+The mRQAE is capable of reading out the sign of the underlying amplitude and offers some control over the depth of the circuits, a crucial feature in the current NISQ era.\\

-In this work, we have presented two novel proposals for using quantum computers for derivative pricing.
-On the one hand, we have introduced a new encoding algorithm for the payoff of the derivatives contract, the direct encoding.
-On the other hand, the use of RQAE as the amplitude estimation routine in the overall pipeline is proposed.
-The combination of the two allows pricing derivative products with negative payoffs.
-Moreover, through Sections \ref{sec:new_encoding} and \ref{sec:new_ae}, we perform different experiments to validate our methodology.
-In particular, we have shown that existing alternatives fail for payoffs as simple as $F(x) = x-K$ that involve negative values.
-Further, the proposed methodology is competitive in terms of ``speed'' with the best known algorithms.\\ \\ Although in theory QAMC gets a quadratic speedup over CMC, there are still many issues to solve in practice, specially if we take into consideration the current state-of-the-art hardware constraints.
-First, the implementation of the oracle $U_S$ as explained in Section \ref{sec:standard_encoding} requires an excessively large number of qubits.
+Although in theory QAMC exhibits a quadratic speedup over CMC, there are still many issues to solve in practice, specially if we take into consideration the current state-of-the-art hardware constraints.
+First, as explained in Section \ref{sec:standard_encoding}, the implementation of the oracle $U_S$ requires an excessively large number of qubits.
 Second, the depths required by the current Grover-like routines are not feasible under the current decoherence times.
-Finally, the total number of gates when combining the implementation of oracle $U_S$ with a Grover-like algorithm requires a gate error beyond the capabilities of the current technology.\\ \\ In future works, we will explore how to face the different previously pointed problems, with special focus in efficiently initializing states that approximately encode a target probability distribution.
+Finally, the total number of gates when combining the implementation of oracle $U_S$ with a Grover-like algorithm requires a gate error beyond the capabilities of the current technology.\\

+The possible extensions or improvements of the proposed techniques are all centered around addressing the previously pointed problems.
+Here we mention three areas that might be of broad interest for the QAMC community. \\

+First, although we have seen that it is theoretically possible to efficiently initialize a state through the direct simulation of a target SDE, it is too demanding in terms of hardware requirements.
+For this reason, we need to consider new ways to efficiently initialize states that approximately encode the target probability distribution.
+This is the main step towards a real end to end implementation of the QAMC.\\

+A second research area aims to investigate the proposal of new encodings.
+Both the direct and the square encodings suffer from the fact that the payoff needs to be normalized.
+Otherwise, we need to define an upper bound for the payoff, which induces a truncation error.
+Other encodings could work with different normalizations, potentially reducing the effects of truncation.\\